mikapm/wass-pyfuns/README.md

 Links to [WASS Github repository](https://github.com/fbergama/wass) and [WASS website](https://www.dais.unive.it/wass/).

 These codes are based on the Matlab scripts included by default in the WASS installation.
+The codes were originally written to facilitate the processing of stereo imagery acquired from the Ekofisk stereo video observatory.